IAALS Panel Discusses Legal Regulatory Frameworks around the World

 Next, Will Morrison discussed Ontario’s independent paralegal program, which allows paralegals to obtain license to conduct certain legal work without lawyer supervision, creating tiered legal services within Ontario and an alternative to having to rely on lawyers alone for legal advice.
 With over 9,000 paralegals in the province, nearly 4,000 are providing legal services to the public.
 In the province, the regulatory requirements for paralegals are similar to lawyers in the sense that there are education and training requirements as well as a licensing exam, and they’re subject to professional conduct rules as well as rules regarding management of trust accounts, financial record-keeping, etc.

-Morrison explained that, over the course a several decades, statutes and case law allowed their paralegal profession to form organically; however, due to its casual formation, there was initially a lack of consideration for consumer protection.
+Morrison explained that, over the course of several decades, statutes and case law allowed their paralegal profession to form organically; however, due to its casual formation, there was initially a lack of consideration for consumer protection.
 In order to address this—and to formalize this new type of nonlawyer legal service provider—the Law Society of Ontario, which has been regulating lawyers for over 200 years, stepped in.
 They defined the scope of what paralegals could or could not do, which in turn lowered the risk to clients.
 It was important that paralegals were not held to a higher standard than lawyers in similar circumstances, and that the standards developed for paralegals were proportionate to the scope of services they provided.
 Morrison said:

 “Access to justice is a hard thing to quantify, but we think it’s undeniable that with this many more thousand legal service providers in the province, paralegals are making a material contribution to the options available to people.”